NFL-BA: Near-Field Light Bundle Adjustment for SLAM in Dynamic Lighting: Near-Field Light Bundle Adjustment

+where $\rho(\cdot)$ and $n(\cdot)$ are albedo and normal at position $x_p$ of pixel $p$ respectively. $PPS(\cdot)$ is a per-pixel shading term.
+Note that existing approaches that uses this near-field light image formation model \cite{original_pps,PPSNet} uses pixel-based representation to predict depth map or surface geometry from images captured from a single viewpoint only.
+In this paper, we extend the Near-Field Image Formation model beyond single-view pixel-based representation to multi-view 3D representation.

+Our key insight is that the standard volumetric rendering equation can be modified to incorporate the near-field lighting model described in eq. \ref{eq:pp-imgform}, while keeping the overall SLAM pipeline intact.
+In our framework, we reinterpret the direct color ($c_i$ in eq. \ref{eq:photoba}) as the product of the albedo $\rho(\cdot)$ and the shading term $PPS(\cdot)$, which models dynamic near-field lighting.
+Note that both albedo and shading is defined directly on the 3D neural representations, i.e. neural radiance field or 3D gaussians, and not in pixel-space.
+This leads to the modified rendering equation under near-field lighting:

+Note that eq. \ref{eq:pp-imgform} represents a special case of eq. \ref{eq:new_color} where a single sample is considered and the occupancy $\alpha_i$ equals one.
+Our image formation model assumes diffuse reflectance and no angular attenutation, to reduce the complexity of the modeling.
+While it is easy to extend the image formation model to handle specular reflectance and angular attenutation of lighting, this leads to additional parameters that needs to be optimized during the Bundle Adjustment.

-Our implementation of the $\mathcal{L}_{NFL-BA}$ loss involves several practical adjustments to the theoretical model to ensure computational efficiency and robustness in real-world scenarios.
-Following previous works~\cite{PPSNet, Lichy_2022_CVPR}, we simplify the near-field light image formation model by setting the attenuation coefficient $\beta$ in Eq.~\ref{eq:pp-terms} to zero.
-This effectively ignores the directional fall-off component, reducing the light attenuation term to a simple inverse-square fall-off $L^{a}(p) = 1 / \|C_t- X(p)\|^2$.
-This simplification is justified because the angular attenuation in endoscopic imaging is often negligible compared to the inverse square law attenuation, and estimating $\beta$ accurately can be challenging due to variations in endoscope designs.
-In future work, we plan to empirically determine the optimal value of $\beta$ for specific endoscopic systems and incorporate the light direction vector $r^e_t$ for more accurate modeling which can further improve camera rotation during Bundle Adjustment.
+\textbf{Angular attenuation.} Following previous works \cite{Lichy_2022_CVPR,PPSNet}, we simplify the near-field light image formation model by setting the attenuation coefficient $\beta$ in eq. \ref{eq:pp-terms} to zero.
+This effectively ignores the directional fall-off component, reducing the light attenuation term to a simple inverse-square fall-off $L^{a}(x_p) = 1 / \|x_p - x_L\|^2$.
+This simplification is justified because the angular attenuation in settings like endoscopy is often negligible compared to the inverse square law attenuation, and estimating $\beta$ accurately can be challenging due to variations in endoscope designs.
+In future work, we plan determine the optimal value of $\beta$ for different systems and incorporate the light direction vector $r^e_t$ for more accurate modeling which can further improve camera rotation during Bundle Adjustment.

-To focus on regions where the near-field lighting model is most accurate and to mitigate the effects of lens vignetting and peripheral distortions, we crop the images to their central regions when computing $\mathcal{L}_{NFL-BA}$.
-This cropping acts as a form of spatial weighting, effectively ignoring areas where the lighting model may not hold due to significant angular deviations.
-By concentrating on the central area, we ensure that the loss computation is based on pixels with more consistent illumination.